Vincibean/my-dayz-guide/guide/install-local-dayz-server.md

 ```

 ::: warning
-If you haven't changed any of the settings so far, then make sure that the config file is save in the same folder as the `start.bat` file.
+If you haven't changed any of the settings so far, then make sure that the config file is saved in the same folder as the `start.bat` file.

 Ideally, this should be the following folder: